Drive Your Plow Over the Bones of the Dead: Plot

 The next day, police arrive at Janina's house and search it, but she evades capture.
 Janina flees on foot to the Czech Republic and is then taken by Boros to live in hiding, on the edge of the Białowieża Forest, where she can again be close to nature.

 Style

 The novel features an unreliable narrator.
 The protagonist and narrator, Janina, describes the murders that took place without admitting that she herself committed those crimes, until almost the end of the novel.
-The reader is invited to empathize with the character by sharing her deep concern for the welfare of animals.
+The reader is invited to empathize with the character by sharing her deep concern for the environment and the welfare of animals.
 Her characterization as an eccentric old lady, that is often treated with skepticism or even derision by other characters, further endears her.
-Her ultimate confession of the murders, therefore, comes as a shock and provides a powerful ending to the novel.
+In a 2018 interview with The Guardian, Tokarczuk cited Leonora Carrington's 1974 novel The Hearing Trumpet, which also features an unreliable narrator, as an influence on Drive Your Plow Over the Bones of the Dead.

 Title

 The book draws its title from William Blake's poem "Proverbs of Hell".